Exploring/Multiple Interests

 If you’re interested in multiple careers or VT Career Pathways, you may be feeling overwhelmed or stuck if you’re unsure whether a better option may exist or unsure how to narrow down your options.
 To make the process more manageable, it’s helpful to break it down into smaller steps:

 Learn more about each of the Career Pathways and types of events, resources, and career information shared for each community.
 Pay attention to what interests you most!
-[All of the Career Pathways can be found in the above menu by hovering over “Career Paths & Identities”]
+[All of the Career Pathways can be found in the above menu by hovering over “Career Paths & Identities” or by reviewing the Career Pathways Info Sheet.]

 Identify the career options or pathways you want to explore further.
 Even if you’re unsure of exactly what it may entail, include as many as you can see yourself potentially pursuing.
 Consider following each of those Career Pathways to see what information and events are regularly shared by those communities.
 [Each community will have an orange button to the right, “Follow here for more career content.”]

 To compare your options, create a simple way to rank them.
-You could use numbers (like 1-5) or something quicker, like low/medium/high or okay/good/great.
+You could use numbers (such as 1-5), low/medium/high, or okay/good/great.
 Ranking them is just a way to prioritize what you want to explore more in-depth first, not excluding the other options all together.
 After you create your list of your top career options of interests, now it’s time to create your action plan!

 Career Insights with Steppingblocks: Learn from millions of real-world outcomes to get insight into the skills, trends, and education you need to make career decisions.